-What are the guiding principles for health professionals with dual loyalties?
+What are the guiding principles for healthcare professionals with dual loyalties?

-The conduct of health professionals with dual obligations should accord with the ethical standards of other practitioners.
-In addition to the basic duties on all health professionals, those with dual loyalties should:
+The conduct of healthcare professionals with dual obligations should accord with the ethical standards of other practitioners.
+In addition to the basic duties on all healthcare professionals, those with dual loyalties should:

-- Remember their duty of care for individuals, even where health assessments take place for reasons other than the provision of treatment; - Ensure that patients are informed of the nature and extent of any dual obligations and the impact they may have on their rights and interests; - Provide care that is, at least, of a comparable standard to that provided in the community; - Seek informed consent, even if the law does not require it to be obtained; - Respect the rights of patients to have access to appropriate information about treatment options; - Respect patient confidentiality and inform patients at the time they provide information if it will be used for purposes other than their care - they should also know what those purposes are likely to be and whether they can opt out; - Respect patients' human rights and be sensitive to the ways in which they may be compromised; - Maintain robust standards of professional and clinical independence; - Identify where services or conditions are inadequate and may pose a threat to health and raise concerns as appropriate; - Be sensitive to the needs of patients with vulnerabilities and guard against inappropriate forms of discrimination; and - Be able to justify any departure from accepted ethical principles or guidelines.
+- remember their duty of care for individuals, even where health assessments take place for reasons other than the provision of treatment; - ensure that patients are informed of the nature and extent of any dual obligations and the impact they may have on their rights and interests; - provide care that is, at least, of a comparable standard to that provided in the community; - seek informed consent, even if the law does not require it to be obtained; - respect the rights of patients to have access to appropriate information about treatment options; - respect patient confidentiality and inform patients at the time they provide information if it will be used for purposes other than their care - they should also know what those purposes are likely to be and whether they can opt out; - respect patients' human rights and be sensitive to the ways in which they may be compromised; - maintain robust standards of professional and clinical independence; - identify where services or conditions are inadequate and may pose a threat to health and raise concerns as appropriate; - be sensitive to the needs of patients with vulnerabilities and guard against inappropriate forms of discrimination; and - be able to justify any departure from accepted ethical principles or guidelines.

+BMA - Access to medical reports

-- BMA Access to Medical Reports - BMA Ethical issues in forensic and secure environments - BMA Ethics toolkit for armed forces doctors - GMC Disclosing information for employment, insurance and similar purposes ethical guidance GMC
+BMA - Ethical issues in forensic and secure environments

+BMA - Ethics toolkit for armed forces doctors

+GMC - Disclosing information for employment, insurance and similar purposes - ethical guidance
-British Medical Association

-BMA House, Tavistock Square, London WC1H 9JP bma.org.uk
+British Medical Association BMA House, Tavistock Square, London WC1H 9JP bma.org.uk

-© British Medical Association, 2023
+© British Medical Association, 2024

-BMA 20230268
+BMA 20230625